Save up to $600 on Samsung Galaxy 22 series and Galaxy Z Flip4. Order now

 No, everyone within a group must be on the same Google Fi plan: Flexible, Simply Unlimited, or Unlimited Plus.
 But the group plan owner can choose to switch the group between plans anytime.

 Yes.
 If you're new to Google Fi, you can set up a group plan during your checkout process.
-Just have the intended plan owner click “Join Fi” to get started.
-Everyone in your group must be on the same Fi plan: Flexible, Simply Unlimited, or Unlimited Plus.
+Just have the intended plan owner click "Join Fi" to get started.
+Each member in your family must be on the same Fi plan: Fi Unlimited or Fi Flexible.

-If you're already on Google Fi you can invite people to your plan here.
+If you're already a part of Google Fi you can invite people to your plan here.
 You can have up to six people, including the group owner, in a group.

 All Fi plans come with family features that make it easier to keep your family safer on their phones and create healthy digital habits, at no extra cost.
 You can create a data budget to decide how much data your child can use before their data is slowed down.
-If your child uses an Android phone, you can block calls and texts from strangers and set up Family Link to establish digital ground rules.
+You can also know where your family is when they're on the go with location sharing in the Fi app.
+If your child uses an Android phone, you can block calls and texts from strangers and set up Family Link to set digital ground rules.

 Yes.
 Family features come included in all Fi plans at no extra cost.

-If your child uses an Android phone, you can also choose to only allow numbers on their contact list to call or text.
-You can also easily set up Family Link from the Fi app to set digital ground rules, including content filters, screen time limits, and the ability to locate your child as long as they're carrying their phone.
+If your child uses an Android phone, you can also choose to only allow phone numbers on their contact list to call, text, and leave voicemails.
+You can also easily set up Family Link from the Fi app to set digital ground rules, including content filters, screen time limits, and more.

 If your child uses an Android phone, you can set certain digital ground rules for your child at no additional cost by using Google Family Link.
 Fi makes it easy to get started with guided set up from the Fi app.
 When you set up Family Link for your child's account, you can guide them as they learn, play and explore online -- including managing your child's apps, keeping an eye on their screen time, remotely locking their device, and more.
 Learn more.